 If you want to submit work to Lighthouse (and we’d very much like you to), we ask that you submit your work to us by email and familiarise yourself with our submission guidelines.

 The editorial team consider all work received and accept that which seems best.
-Our journal is aimed at a UK readership who enjoy the best and most innovative contemporary fiction and poetry, and this is reflected in the work we take forward to publication.
-If you’re uncertain about what our readers enjoy, we encourage you to read some of the work we’ve already published; in particular, if you plan to submit a piece of genre fiction (including historical fiction) please think carefully about whether it would interest our readers before you submit.
+Our journal is aimed at a UK readership who enjoy the best and most innovative contemporary fiction and poetry, and this is reflected in the work we publish.
+If you’re uncertain about what our readers enjoy, we encourage you to read some of the work we’ve already published.
 We regret that the volume of submissions received and the small size of our staff do not permit us to give individual criticism.

 We are a journal devoted to promoting and showcasing new writing.
 Although we expect that many of our contributors will not have many previous publications, in order to retain our focus on writers at an earlier stage of their careers we should note that we will not normally print unsolicited submissions from writers with more developed literary careers: